 ‘Gabby.’
 Fleur’s blue eyes tightened behind a veil of silver hair.
 ‘Ma petite sœur — my little sister.’

 But nobody else.
 Harry glanced round the room.
 Just you, and her, and all these books and trinkets to fill the time.

 ‘You can change the room from within,’ he murmured.

-The ceiling shifted into a high, arched vault.
-Long, tall windows of thin glass stretched down either side.
-Harry saw mountains and a sparse woodland of gnarled, short pine trees.
+The ceiling shifted into a high, arched vault, long, tall windows of thin glass stretching down either side.
+Harry gazed out through them at mountains and a sparse woodland of gnarled, short pine trees.

 ‘Beauxbatons’ Gallery,’ Fleur said.
 ‘We have no Great Hall, only an open forum.
 When winter comes, this is where large groups gather.’

 ‘I can understand why you don’t find Hogwarts attractive.’